Estimating the number of communities in networks by spectral methods: Spectral estimates of the number of communities

 \section{Spectral estimates of the number of communities}

-The spectral properties of the non-backtracking and the Bethe Hessian matrices lead to natural estimates of the number of communities, but they have not been previously considered specifically for this purpose.
-We now propose two methods (one for each matrix) to determine the number of communities $K$.
+The spectral properties of the non-backtracking and the Bethe Hessian matrices lead to natural estimates of the number of communities, but they have not been previously considered in this context.
+We next outline several spectral methods to determine the number of communities $K$.
+They are based on simple counts of eigenvalues of either the non-backtracking matrix or the Bethe Hessian matrix, and therefore do not require any adjustment for different models such as SBM or DCSBM.
+We list them in Table~\ref{tb: spectral methods}, and proceed to explain the motivation for each one.